architgarg1515/Front-End-Web-Developer-Nanodegree/Project-1/README.md

 ## Solution
 Defined the DOCTYPE and the character set.
 Used the appropriate HTML elements based on the design mockup to structure the document and validated it in W3C Validator.

+Update: CSS & Responsive design added to the blog post.

 ## Closure
 The solution met the specifications.